flaxsearch/flaxcode/docs/reference.rst

     3. Indexing Options

         Options controlling the way files are indexed.
-Currently, this is just a language selection and a list of *stopwords*.
-The latter are words to exclude from the index (typically words such as "the", "or", "and" etc which have little to do with the topic of a document).
-There is generally little need to set stopwords except when trying to limit index size, so if in doubt, leave this field empty.
-        Stopwords, if set, should be separated by spaces.

-        The **Language** option primarily controls the *stemming*, or suffix-stripping, of indexed words.
+Currently, this is just a language selection, which controls the *stemming*, or suffix-stripping, of indexed words.
 This technique improves searching by normalising inflected forms of words, so that, for example, "cycle" would match "cycled", "cycling", "cycles" etc. Since this is a language-dependent feature, the main language of a collection